 - We help purchase essential equipment for the park and its visitors: telescopes, binoculars, office computer, trail grooming equipment, UTV for trail maintenance work.

-- We help develop and finance informational kiosks in the park.
+- We help develop and finance the informational kiosks in the park.

 - We help finance continuing education opportunities for the Park Naturalist and NWS volunteers.